nickthijssen1994/se4-proftaak-taxmodel/frontend/README.md

 ## Running end-to-end tests

+Make sure Chrome or Firefox are updated to the latest version!

 If Protractor is not installed yet, run `npm install -g protractor`.

 Run `webdriver-manager update` to install the Selenium Server and use `webdriver-manager start` to run it in the background.